Trevor St Baker

 Trevor Charles St Baker AO is an Australian businessperson with interests in power station and fuel supply development.
-He is director of the St Baker Energy Trust and chair of Sunset Power International (trading as Delta Electricity).
-He is founder and deputy chair of ERM Power Limited.
+He is a director of the St Baker Energy Trust and a chair of Sunset Power International (trading as Delta Electricity).
+He is also a founder and a deputy chair of ERM Power Limited.

 Career

 Early career

 St Baker worked in planning and leadership roles within New South Wales and Queensland GOC electricity utilities during the 1960s and 1970s.
 He worked on the establishment of Queensland's first power station planning department in 1971 and its first Energy Resources Division in 1975.
 The Division was responsible for deregulating power station fuel procurement in Queensland.
 Steaming coal developments were facilitated at Blackwater and Curragh and long-term coal procurement contracts were secured to supply power stations at Gladstone, Tarong, Callide B and Stanwell.

 ERM Power (1980–present)

 In 1980, St Baker entered the private sector, establishing several companies which would eventually become ERM Power.
 The first of these was the private company, ERM Consultants Pty Ltd which operated Australia-wide and internationally.
-During the 1990s, St Baker established one of Australia’s first private power development companies, Energy Resource Managers Pty Ltd (later renamed Sunset Power Pty Ltd).
+During the 1990s, St Baker established one of Australia's first private power development companies, Energy Resource Managers Pty Ltd (later renamed Sunset Power Pty Ltd).
 While St Baker was acting as Executive Chairman, the company developed Queensland's Oakey power station followed by five new gas-fired power stations in New South Wales, Queensland and Western Australia.
 Energy Resource Managers Pty Ltd's development represented 50% of all new power generation projects constructed in Australia during the 2000s.

 In 2006, St Baker established ERM Power Pty Ltd to manage the existing power stations and expand into the energy retail business.
 It was listed on the Australian Stock Exchange (ASX) in 2010 as ERM Power Limited, after growing to become the fourth largest electricity retailer in Australia.
 St Baker went on to pursue and develop electricity retail business in the USA.
 St Baker resigned from as a director in 2017.